murdinc/ELMFlash/README.md

 * Run a bus pirate on the service port of the ECU / Identify results from the logic analyzer.
 * Trace circuit on PCB from the MCU ports to spark and fuel wires.
 * Modify and upload a custom calibration.
 * Stop using local import paths?
-Maybe break it out into seperate libraties?
+Maybe break it out into seperate libraries?

 **CLI Menu:**
 ![screenshot1](screenshot1.png)